01abhaysharma/AzureKubernetesService_Project1/README.md

 Define the desired state of the Kubernetes Cluster using a Manifest YAML file.
 The Manifest file defines the ReplicaSets, the number of replicas in the ReplicaSets, Service definitions, where to get the images from, and all other necessary information for the Cluster.

-Kubernetes manifest (YAML) file with name deployment.yaml is created and attached in the repo below: https://github.com/01abhaysharma/AzureKubernetesService_Project1/blob/main/deployment.yaml
+Kubernetes manifest (YAML) file with name deployment.yaml is created in the repo below: https://github.com/01abhaysharma/AzureKubernetesService_Project1/blob/main/deployment.yaml

 **2. Integrate Azure Kubernetes Service with Azure Container Registry**